Alternative Addiction Treatments and Therapies

 Emotional Freedom Techniques (EFT)

 EFT is often referred to as “tapping,” as it involves using the tips of your fingers to tap on a sequence of points on the body that are related to acupressure points or meridians.
-Thus, it is an energy psychology technique that helps to energetically balance you as well as free up areas where your energy might be blocked.
+Thus, it is an energy psychology technique that helps to energetically balance you, as well as free up areas where your energy might be blocked.

-EFT may help address the underlying causes of your addiction and help you cope more effectively with cravings.
+EFT may help address the underlying causes of your addiction and help you to cope more effectively with cravings.

 Yoga and Mindfulness-Based Therapies

 Therapy that involves mindfulness training can help you increase awareness and connect back with yourself so that you may have a better understanding of how your addiction plays itself out in your life.
 You can learn to respond to the stresses in your life rather than reacting to them automatically and thus may be able to make more conscious decisions.
-There are many ways you might begin to practice mindfulness — from learning to be more present in your daily life to more formal meditation.
+There are many ways you might begin to practice mindfulness—from learning to be more present in your daily life to more formal meditation.

 Yoga might even be considered a moving meditation and can provide another way to access the benefits listed above.
 For many, the practice of yoga can also engender a spiritual connection or sense of interconnectedness, which may also address the feelings of isolation and shame that often accompany addiction.

-If you participate in Equine-Assisted Therapy you will be accompanied by a licensed mental health professional as well as an equine specialist.
-You do not have to know how to ride a horse as all of the activities are done on the ground.
-You may engage in activities directly related to the caretaking of the horse as well as more structured activities designed to help address therapeutic issues.
+If you participate in Equine-Assisted Therapy, you will be accompanied by a licensed mental health professional as well as an equine specialist.
+You do not have to know how to ride a horse, as all of the activities are done on the ground.
+You may engage in activities directly related to the caretaking of the horse, as well as more structured activities designed to help address therapeutic issues.

-Taking care of the horses can foster feelings of self-competence, and the more structured sessions can provide a safer way for you to begin exploring deeper emotional issues without judgment while in the calming presence of an animal.
+Taking care of horses can foster feelings of self-competence, and the more structured sessions can provide a safer way for you to begin exploring deeper emotional issues without judgment while in the calming presence of an animal.

-The relationship you develop with the horse will mirror how you relate to yourself and others, and issues that are often hidden by the addict will come out during the interactions with the horse.
-Through this process you and your therapist can identify patterns that underlie and fuel your addiction, while experientially practicing new ways of thinking, feeling, and behaving.
+The relationship you develop with the horse will mirror how you relate to yourself and others, and issues that are often hidden by the addict will come out during interactions with the horse.
+Through this process, you and your therapist can identify patterns that underlie and fuel your addiction, while experientially practicing new ways of thinking, feeling, and behaving.